 Email the program team members to find out more:

-The Faculty of Health Sciences is committed to giving our graduates the best possible start in the employment market through systematically providing leadership development opportunities for all undergraduate and graduate entry masters students.
+The Sydney School of Health Sciences is committed to giving our graduates the best possible start in the employment market through systematically providing leadership development opportunities for all undergraduate and graduate entry master's students.

 The Sydney Pharmacy School offers an intern training program to Graduate Certificate in Pharmacy Practice students.
 The program involves face-to-face seminars, online discussions and workplace projects.